 Scientific discipline: Pharmacist and chemist

 Date of birth: July 24, 1892

 Place of birth: Seattle, Washington

-Tragically she would die very young at the age of 23 and would never receive recognition for her achievements in her lifetime.
+Tragically, she would die very young, at the age of 24, from complications following a laboratory accident, and would never receive recognition for her achievements in her lifetime.

 Scientific discipline: Physics

 Alcorn's father was an auto mechanic who was determined that Alcorn and his brother would get an education.
 Alcorn graduated from Occidental College in Pasadena, California, in 1962, with a B.A. in physics.
 In 1963 he completed a master's degree in nuclear physics at Howard University.